-The exact break through time for substances has to be obtained from the manufacturer of the protective gloves and has to be observed when
+The exact break through time for substances has to be obtained from the manufacturer of the protective gloves and has to be observed when making a final choice.

 Personal hygiene is a key element of effective hand care.
 Gloves must only be worn on clean hands.
 After using gloves, hands should be washed and dried thoroughly.
 Application of a non-perfumed moisturiser is recommended.